secretstartups/handbook/customer-success/professional-services-engineering/education-services/gitlabpmhandsonlab6.html.md

 1. Navigate back to your merge request (hint: the merge request number is linked in the toolbar at the bottom of the Web IDE page).
 1. On the merge request page, click the **Changes** tab to see the changes that will be applied to the project's **main** branch after merge.
 Here code reviewers can critique individual lines of code and suggest changes.
 1. Navigate back to the **Overview** tab.
-1. In the top right of the page, above the merge request title, click **Mark as ready** to take the merge request out of draft mode.
+1. In the middle of the merge request page, click **Mark as ready** to take the merge request out of draft mode.
 1. Click **Approve** to approve the merge request.
 Note that the **Merge** button now becomes active since all requisite approvals have been applied.
 1. Scroll down to the comments field and add a comment that reads `Approved.
 Ready to merge.`
 1. Click **Merge** and observe the merge complete successfully.